 If you lined up 200 professional financial experts (me included) and ask if anyone thought this term WAS NOT important in the small business world to step forward, I would be one of a few if the only person to step forward.
 And I would take a HUGE step forward.
 As you read this article you will begin to understand that its value only begins to increase if you modify the definition to suit the small business owner.
 The text book definition is designed for large publicly traded businesses.
 If your company is publicly listed on any of the stock markets, well then, don’t read this article.
 You are wasting your time.

 Remember I stated above that the ratio is also defined as the ‘Acid Test’.
 There is some history in this.
 You see, for centuries, currency didn’t exist.
 Gold was the medium of exchange.
 For those of you that don’t know, gold does not dissolve in many acids.
 Pretty cool huh?
-So to test whether the buyer had the ability to pay for the goods, his gold payment was dropped into acid to see how pure it was; thus the ‘Acid Test’.
+To test whether the buyer had the ability to pay for the goods, his gold payment was dropped into acid to see how pure it was; thus the ‘Acid Test’.

 Well, in business we are doing the same thing.
 We want to know how pure the ability of the business to pay for its purchases.
-So we use the term Quick Ratio.
+Thus, we use the term Quick Ratio.
 This term is used to describe the capability of a company to pay its current liabilities with the existing pool of current liquid assets.
-So the core definition is (Current Assets less Inventory) divided by Current Liabilities.
+The core definition is (Current Assets less Inventory) divided by Current Liabilities.
 Seems simple enough, but it gets more convoluted as you begin to define those two terms (current assets and current liabilities).
 The reason inventory is subtracted from the pool of current assets is because the likelihood of it being turned into cash immediately is nearly zero.

 You see, quick ratio is a shorten version of another ratio customarily used in business called the Current Ratio which is total current assets divided by total current liabilities.
 This means all current assets (cash, receivables, inventory, short-term investments, prepaid expenses) are divided by the current liabilities (accounts payable, credit cards payable, lines of credit, accrued expenses, payroll and regular taxes due, short term portion of long term debts, etc.).
 If you need help in understanding these two terms (current assets and current liabilities), I suggest you read the following two articles:

 Ok, now that you understand this basic definition, it is time to expand the definition.
 First is the issue of defining cash.
 In Generally Accepted Accounting Principles (GAAP), cash is defined as all cash in the bank plus any marketable securities (investments that can be sold quickly).
-So if your business operation carries cash in the bank accounts plus various investments such as Certificates of Deposit, Treasury Certificates or Bonds, and/or market instruments such as stocks, options and others; you should include these as cash.
+If your business operation carries cash in the bank accounts plus various investments such as Certificates of Deposit, Treasury Certificates or Bonds, and/or market instruments such as stocks, options and others; you should include these as cash.